 One of the greatest things about the Burro’s Tail is how easy it is to propagate.
 The only thing tricky is the fact that the leaves fall off like crazy when you touch or prune it.
-If you’re transplanting it, I’ve shared a trick for that which minimizes the leaf drop.
+If you’re repotting it, I’ve shared a trick for that which minimizes the leaf drop.

 Pruning and Propagating Burro’s Tail Succulent

-Before you can prune & propagate Burro’s Tail, you’ll need to gather your equipment.
+Before you can prune and propagate your Burro’s Tail, it’s best to gather your equipment.
 This plant grows by trailing stems with overlapping juicy leaves.
 I prefer to use a pot that’s taller than wider which will anchor those somewhat heavy stems down in the light mix.
 This is especially true if the cuttings you take are longer.

 The ones I took were about 16″ long but I cut them down to about 10″.

 I used a 4″ grow pot with taller sides.

 This is a succulent plant.
-Use the succulent & cactus mix so that it drains well & is light enough for those roots to easily push out.
-I use 1 which is produced locally – this one is good too.
-If your mix is heavier, you may want to up the ante on the drainage factor by adding some pumice or perlite.
+It’s best to use succulent & cactus mix so that the drainage is ample and light enough for those emerging roots to easily push out.
+I now make my own succulent & cactus mix but this is a good online option.
+If your mix is on the heavier side, you may want to up the ante on the drainage factor by adding some pumice or perlite.

 I don’t add any compost or worm compost at this point.
-I save that for when the cuttings are rooted & I transplant them.
+I save that for when the cuttings are rooted and I transplant them.

-You’ll use these to create holes to stick the stems into.
-I normally use these but this time it was a popsicle stick.
+These are great for creating holes to stick the somewhat soft stems into.
+I normally use chopsticks but this time it was a popsicle stick.
 Whatever works and you have close on hand!

-While not necessary, they’re great to keep handy for thinner, top-heavy cuttings like this.
-They’ll keep them in place while the roots take.
+While not necessary, these are very effective to use when propagating thinner, top-heavy cuttings like this.
+They’ll keep the cuttings in place while the roots develop.
 These aren’t a 1-time wonder – you can reuse them for years.

 These are my go to’s for more delicate pruning jobs like this.
 I’ve used them for years and they have a place right beside my trusty Felcos.